kunchuntsai/cpp-challenges/docs/README.md

 ---

 Explore the docs to:
-- See algorithm visualizations for Two Pointers, Greedy, and more
+- See algorithm visualizations for 02.two_pointers, 15.greedy, and more
 - Quickly access C, C++, and Python code for each algorithm
 - Read notes and explanations for interview prep and learning